Leo843/vim-ouroboros/README.md

 - <, =<, >, =>
 - vector, list

+## Upper case letters

+### String with upper case letters only

+When the string being replaced contains upper case letters only (e.g. TRUE, MIN, TO_LOWER, ...), Ouroboros is able to replace them even if the database only contains the lower case version of the string.

+### String starting with a capital letter

+When the string being replaced starts with an upper case letter (e.g. True, Success, Begin, ...), Ouroboros is able to replace them even if the string in the database does not start with an upper case letter.

+### Replacement order

+Ouroboros always attempts to find a replacement for a string with an exact match first.
+If it fails, then Ouroboros attempts to find a replacement for a string with only upper case letters.
+If it also fails, then Ouroboros attempts to find a replacement for string that starts with a capital letter.

 ## Installation

 Install using your favorite package manager, or use Vim's built-in package